Nnamdi-spl/Deploying-Splunk-apps-and-configuration-updates-using-a-Deployment-Server/README.md

 <img src="https://user-images.githubusercontent.com/112047285/204437310-e9ccc044-eaf7-4cd5-9b4c-6eceee99998f.png" height="80%" width="80%"/>
 <br />
 <br />
-Create and deploy apps on the Deployment Server to Clients:  <br/>
+Create Apps and Serverclasses and deploy Apps on the Deployment Server to Clients.
+The Apps need to all be placed in the /opt/splunk/etc/deployment-apps/ directory.
+Once these are place here, they will be visible in the
+Splunk Web Interface from the Forwarder Management page as shown below:  <br/>
 <img src="https://user-images.githubusercontent.com/112047285/204437888-19764f72-b28e-41da-a325-0d08e3348cd0.png" height="80%" width="80%"/>

 <br />
 <br />
-Verify Forwarder activities and communication to the indexers on the Monitoring Console:  <br/>
+Verify Forwarder activities and communication to the indexers on the Monitoring Console .
+For this use case,the forwarders are connected to and indexing cluster and Forwarder monitoring is enabled on the monitoring console of the Cluster Master:  <br/>
 <img src="https://user-images.githubusercontent.com/112047285/204438669-4d55f255-d7c5-4589-8387-85c7ada8c248.png" height="80%" width="80%"/>
 <br />
 <br />